 - have an opportunity to speak with either a faculty or professional adviser

-- register online for their first term of classes
+- register for their first term of classes

 The following information summarizes the basics of PSU's graduation requirements.
-You should review this prior to attending your Advising & Registration session so you will be better prepared to understand the essential information provided at this session.
+You should review this prior to attending your Orientation session so you will be better prepared to understand the essential information provided at this session.